Murder of Cara Knott: Murder

 On the night of December 27, 1986, twenty-year-old Cara Knott was driving south on Interstate 15 from her boyfriend's home in Escondido, California, to her parents' home in El Cajon when Craig Peyer, who was on duty in a marked California Highway Patrol (CHP) vehicle, directed Knott to pull off the freeway on an isolated, unfinished offramp.
 It was later discovered that Peyer also had been harassing several other female drivers in the same area by pulling them over on the same offramp, supposedly trying to pick them up as dates.
 In the Knott case, it was believed that the situation escalated to physicality when Knott threatened to report Peyer for his inappropriate actions.
 When he attempted to grab her, she slashed and scratched at his face.
 Peyer then bludgeoned her with his flashlight and strangled her to death with a rope.
 He then threw her body over the edge of the Los Peñasquitos Creek Arch Bridge, where she fell into the brush below.

 Coincidentally, two days later, while covering the investigation of the murder, a reporter with San Diego station KCST-TV interviewed Peyer during a ride-along segment about self-protection for female drivers.
 At the time of the interview, Peyer had scratches on his face which, as details of the case unfolded, were thought to have been inflicted by Knott during the struggle with him.
 Peyer claimed the scratches were caused when he fell against a fence in the CHP parking lot, but the fence was found to be too high to have caused them.
-Moreover, within about the hour of when the murder was thought to have occurred, witnesses at a gas station saw a disheveled Peyer drive in at high speed.
+Moreover, within about an hour of when the murder was thought to have occurred, witnesses at a gas station saw a dishevelled Peyer drive in at high speed.